Contents

 — Ephesians 2:8–9

 Central to salvation is the notion of grace—God’s unmerited favor.
-No amount of good works or deeds can earn salvation, as it is a gift freely given by God.
+God freely gives salvation, and no amount of good works or deeds can earn it.
 This grace highlights God’s love for humanity, despite its shortcomings.

 Repentance And Forgiveness